 Opioid overdose is the greatest cause of mortality among PWID.
 Opioid overdose is both preventable and, if witnessed, treatable.
 OAT is an effective prevention method among people dependent on opioids.
 Opioid overdose is treatable by respiratory support and via the short-acting opioid antagonist naloxone, which does not have psychoactive properties, is easily administered and inexpensive.

-[OTHER] COMPLEMENTARY SERVICES
+Complementary Services

-A rich combination of services allows to address multiple challenges facing key populations, allows to meet basic needs and focus on health challenges that are not initially prioritised, strengthens rapport between the providers and clients and increases the attractiveness of prevention and care programmes.
+A rich combination of services address multiple challenges facing key populations to meet basic needs, focus on unprioritised health challenges, strengthen the rapport between providers and clients and increases the attractiveness of prevention and care programmes.

-In addition to essential interventions described earlier, complementary services, recommended by WHO and other international organisations include:
+In addition to essential interventions described earlier, complementary services recommended by WHO and other international organisations include:

 Prevention, vaccination, diagnosis and treatment of viral hepatitis.
 Viral hepatitis, primarily B and C, adversely affect the health of PWUD and reduce the effectiveness of their participation in prevention and treatment programmes.
 In particular, hepatitis B and HIV co-infection is associated with faster progression of liver disease and mortality among people with viral hepatitis B and C.